-In 1534, at the age of 43, he and six others (one of whom was Saint Francis Xavier, December 2) vowed to live in poverty and chastity and to go to the Holy Land.
+In 1534, at the age of 43, he and six others–one of whom was Saint Francis Xavier–vowed to live in poverty and chastity and to go to the Holy Land.
 If this became impossible, they vowed to offer themselves to the apostolic service of the pope.
 The latter became the only choice.
 Four years later Ignatius made the association permanent.
-The new Society of Jesus was approved by Paul III, and Ignatius was elected to serve as the first general.
+The new Society of Jesus was approved by Pope Paul III, and Ignatius was elected to serve as the first general.

 Luther nailed his theses to the church door at Wittenberg in 1517.
-Seventeen years later, Ignatius founded the Society that was to play so prominent a part in the Catholic Reformation.
+Seventeen years later, Ignatius of Loyola founded the Society that was to play so prominent a part in the Catholic Reformation.
 He was an implacable foe of Protestantism.
 Yet the seeds of ecumenism may be found in his words: “Great care must be taken to show forth orthodox truth in such a way that if any heretics happen to be present they may have an example of charity and Christian moderation.
 No hard words should be used nor any sort of contempt for their errors be shown.”
-One of the greatest 20th-century ecumenists was Cardinal Bea, a Jesuit.
+One of the greatest ecumenists was the 20th-century German Jesuit, Cardinal Augustin Bea.

 Saint Ignatius of Loyola is the Patron Saint of: